Water & Affordability

 We're shifting our city's strategy from buying more expensive raw water to keeping our water local — and making new growth pay its own way.

 We can't stop developers from building along the IH-35 corridor, but we control the zoning and building codes.
-We will institute Water Security Credits — offering fast-tracked permitting and density bonuses only if developers integrate neighborhood-scale rainwater capture, permeable pavement, and dual-plumbing (gray-water) systems.
+We will institute a Proportional Fee Reduction Model — offering a 100% waiver of Water Impact Fees, fast-tracked permitting, and "Blue Economy" density bonuses to developers who achieve Net-Zero Water status by integrating neighborhood-scale rainwater capture, permeable pavement, dual-plumbing, and HVAC condensate capture systems.

-If a developer's site makes water-neutrality physically impossible, they pay a massive Water Mitigation Fee to the city.
+If a developer refuses, or their site makes water-neutrality impossible, they will pay a massive, legally-authorized Water Impact Fee for every drop of new centralized capacity they demand.
 100% of those fees go into supercharging the existing SMTX Rainwater Program — transitioning it from a post-purchase rebate to an upfront grant for legacy residents at zero out-of-pocket cost.

 Industrial users are drilling 900-foot wells into the Carrizo while the city takes on hundreds of millions in debt for new water treatment plants.
 The Catch-22: if everyone conserves, the city loses the revenue to pay that debt.